ICAZ117/mocside/README.md

 STYLE FIXES
-* Home
-* Navbar
-* Courses
 * Course Edit...change to course dashboard
-* Labs
 * Lab Edit
 * Problems
     * Highlighting problems
-* Problem Edit
 * Workspace
 * Combine Logout, with profile pic, and link to profile
 * DeleteModals on Courses, Labs, & Problems

-FINAL
-* speed up load time by adjusting picture size
-* Fill Homepage with necessary information
-* complete bug fixing and Testing
-* resolve all the errors on page loading
-* turn into production build
-* remove the need to add port 8000 to the url